Signs of Safety in Cheshire East

-Our Signs of Safety Strategy (PDF, 2MB) sets out what using Signs of Safety involves, what we want to achieve through adopting Signs of Safety, and how we will do this in Cheshire East.
+Our Signs of Safety Strategy (PDF, 1.99MB) sets out what using Signs of Safety involves, what we want to achieve through adopting Signs of Safety, and how we will do this in Cheshire East.
 There is a short summary (PDF, 704KB) of our Strategy, what we want to achieve for children and young people, and what role everyone has in making this a success which you can print off and display.
 If you would like this document in an accessible version then here is the short summary (PDF, 253KB) accessible version .
 Our journey to Signs of Safety Practice (PDF, 240KB) shows how we will change to become a Signs of Safety organisation.

 Guidance on Using Signs of Safety

 Go to the dedicated page of resources and Guidance on how to use Signs of Safety within early help and prevention, child in need and child protection, and services for cared for children and young people and care leavers.